coleifer/peewee/docs/peewee/api.rst

         Add a callback to be executed when the proxy is initialized.

+.. py:class:: DatabaseProxy()

+    Proxy subclass that is suitable to use as a placeholder for a :py:class:`Database` instance.

+    See :ref:`dynamic_db` for details on usage.

 .. py:function:: chunked(iterable, n)

     :param iterable: an iterable that is the source of the data to be chunked.